 There is a lot of time clock software out there, and while some don’t cost much, they are still not free.

 But we live in a world of the internet, where there are always alternatives.
-Cheaper, better, and sometimes wholly free alternatives for almost any software out there exist, and you can find them if you put in the effort to see them.
+Cheaper, better, and sometimes wholly free options for almost any software out there exist, and you can find them if you put in the effort to see them.

-Top Free and Open Source Time Clock Software:
+Top Free Open Source Time Clock Software:

-ClockIt is a web-based time and attendance tracker with a punch-in and punch-out options and graph reporting capabilities.
+ClockIt is a web-based time and attendance tracker with punch-in and punch-out options and graph reporting capabilities.

-ClockIt has a free plan that has all the product’s features and supports up to three users, for more you will have to pay, and pricing starts at $8/mo.
+ClockIt has a free plan that has all the product’s features and supports up to three users.
+For more, you will have to pay, and pricing starts at $8/mo.

 2- CKZ Time Clock